myadavaramshravan-ship-it/PRODESK-IT-MISSION-16/README.md

-# Mechanic Booking System 🚗
+# AI integrated full-stack web application

 A full-stack web application that helps mechanic workshops manage vehicle service bookings digitally.
 The system replaces manual paper and Excel-based booking management with a modern dashboard for creating, updating, tracking, and managing customer vehicle services.